 Learn the basics of Google Search Operators

 If you are new to this concept, don’t worry.
 You likely use some of these without even realizing they are “operators.”
-Let’s break down the foundational commands that everyone should know.
+Let’s break down three foundational commands that everyone should know:

 Basic Search Operators